AbeljGuzman/MIPS-Simulator/README.md

 ## Usage

-To use the simulator, you can run `main.py`.
+To use the simulator, you can run `main.py` in a python IDE or vscode.
 Optionally, you can enable debugging mode by setting `debug=True`.

 Example:
 ```bash